Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Methodology

 To conclude, we derived the optimal trading strategies for the major bank and a representative small bank $\mc{A}_i$ given, respectively, by \eqref{MajorOptimalControlExtend_rep}, \eqref{MajorConditionDrift}, and \eqref{MinorOptimaControl}, \eqref{MinorConditionDrift}.
 We can then exploit the structure of system matrices to simplify the optimal strategies and the associated ODEs through matrix multiplications.
-This leads to a reduced representation of the optimal trading strategies as in
+This leads to a reduced representation of the optimal trading strategies as given in the statement of Theorem \ref{thm:Best_resp}.